2008 Chinese milk scandal: Arrests

 Sanlu general manager Tian Wenhua was charged under Articles 144 and 150 of the criminal code.
 A spokesman for the Hebei Provincial Public Security Department said police had arrested 12 milk dealers and suppliers who allegedly sold contaminated milk to Sanlu, and six people were charged with selling melamine.
-Three hundred kg of suspicious chemicals, including 223 kg of melamine, were confiscated.
+Three hundred kg (700 lb) of suspicious chemicals, including 223 kg (492 lb) of melamine, were confiscated.
 Among those arrested were two brothers who ran a milk collection centre in Hebei for allegedly supplying three tonnes of adulterated milk daily to the dairy; the owner of another collection centre which resold seven tons of milk a day to Sanlu, was arrested, and his operation was shut down.

 Zhang Yujun (alias Zhang Haitao), a former dairy farmer from Hebei, produced more than 600 tons of a "protein powder" mixture of melamine and maltodextrin from September 2007 to August 2008.
 He and eight other traders, dairy farm owners and milk purchasers who bought the powder from him were arrested in early October, bringing the total to 36.

 During the week of 22 December 2008, 17 people involved in producing, selling, buying and adding melamine in raw milk went on trial.
 Tian Wenhua, former Sanlu general manager, and three other company executives appeared in court in Shijiazhuang, charged with producing and selling milk contaminated with melamine.
 According to Xinhua, Tian pleaded guilty, and told the court she learned about the tainted milk complaints from consumers in mid-May.
 She then apparently headed a working team to handle the case, but did not report to the Shijiazhuang city government until 2 August.

 The Intermediate People's Court in Shijiazhuang sentenced Zhang Yujun and Geng Jinping to death, and Tian Wenhua to life in prison, on 22 January 2009.
 Zhang was convicted for producing 800 tons of the contaminated powder, Geng for producing and selling toxic food.
 Geng Jinping managed a milk production center which supplied milk to Sanlu Group and other dairies.
 The China Daily reported Geng had knelt on the courtroom floor and begged the victim's families for forgiveness during the trial.
 The court also sentenced Sanlu deputy general managers Wang Yuliang and Hang Zhiqi to fifteen years and eight years in jail, respectively, and former manager Wu Jusheng to five years.
 Several defendants have appealed.

 Zhang Yujun and Geng Jinping were executed on 24 November 2009.

 Tian Wenhua received several sentence reductions for good conduct over the years.
 In 2011, her life term was reduced to 19 years.
 Further reductions have since lowered that sentence to 15 years and three months.
 She is scheduled for release in 2024.